 I grew up going to several Baptist churches in a small town in north Georgia about an hour outside of Atlanta.
 Our Sunday mornings were usually filled with either in-person church or watching sermons on TV from well-known evangelical pastors.
 I can recall singing hymns, Sunday school in the church basement, WWJD bracelets, Wednesday night youth groups, and fiery sermons.
 But music was my family’s favorite part of going to church.
 They loved gospel music, especially southern Appalachian-style songs.
 They would sometimes take me with them to gospel quartet concerts at little country churches.
 Typically, the music consisted of piano and sometimes a guitar.
-Sometimes, people would share their personal testimonies of how they came to know the Lord and we’d do communion sometimes and have baptisms once or twice a year.
+People would share their personal testimonies of how they came to know the Lord, and we’d have communion sometimes and baptisms once or twice a year.

 During the summers, I attended vacation Bible school.
 The church bus would come to pick my sister and me up from our apartment complex.
 They would feed us, we would play games in the gym, and then we’d have some time in a youth church service.
 They would talk to us about the Lord through a series of lessons.
 We always got some sort of candy bar, which for me was a major highlight.
 I was baptized shortly after turning 14 and got my first Bible as a gift from my grandfather.
 Today it is a cherished family keepsake on my bookshelf.

 For Baptists, you are baptized when you are old enough to profess faith in Christ, which is past the “age of accountability.”
 It is seen as an outward, public profession of an inward faith that has already happened.
 In Baptist theology, the waters of baptism don’t save you; it’s just a symbolic act.
 It’s your faith in Christ and your acceptance of Christ that save you.